GHOST-Aram/friendly-docs/eventcategories/eventcategories.md

 # Event Categories
 Welcome to event categories documentation.
-This document provides links to the documentations on all the CRUD operations on the Event Categories app.
+This document provides links to the documentation on all the CRUD operations on the Event Categories app.

 Each documentation linked below provides detailed information about the request, response, and any additional parameters necessary for interacting with the Event Categories endpoints.

-Please select the operation you are interested in to proceed with the documentation
+Please select the operation you are interested in to proceed to its documentation

 ## POST Event Category
 Create a new Event Category.